Visioning & Backcasting

 - As mentioned before, Visioning processes are commonly combined with a Backcasting process during which the strategies and pathways are developed that are necessary to reach the goals and targets included in the vision.
 Sometimes, the line between mere Visioning and the development of strategies by Backcasting fades, leading to explicit strategies being developed as a part of the Visioning process (see e.g. (7)).

 - Also, a Visioning process may be followed by Scenario Planning: after envisioning what is desirable, stakeholders may think about what is actually realistic (5).

 - The envisioned futures may be reviewed by further means.
-If the vision includes quantitative goals for a product, they may be examined using a Life Cycle Assessment.
-The visions may also further be verified by Interviews with relevant individuals whose opinions on them are further taken into consideration.
+If the vision includes quantitative goals for a product, they may be examined using a Life Cycle Analysis.
+The visions may also further be verified by Interviews with relevant individuals whose feedback is further taken into consideration.
 Serious Gaming approaches and Simulation Games, Thought Experiments as well as System Models are conceivable approaches to simulate them and identify potential flaws.
 This variety highlights the fact that visions are foremost constructs that need to be further implemented in methodological designs to lead to practice-oriented solutions.

 - If desired, the impact that the Visioning process had on the actors involved may be assessed by subsequently conducting Interviews (3).

 Visioning is normative from its core - it revolves around thinking about desirable futures (1, 2, 8).
 What is desirable is a question of cultural, societal and political negotiation (4).
 This is further complicated by the fact that, in order to create a vision that is shared by and respects all relevant actors, the Visioning process should be participatory and open towards diverse stakeholders' perspectives (1).
 The question of what is desirable is therefore a very complex one.
 For more thoughts on the role of normativity in transdisciplinary methods, see the entry on Transdisciplinarity.